detjensrobert/homework-2020-fall/ps110/bill-of-rights/ps110-bill-of-rights-annotated.md

   The government shall provide access to healthcare and emergency care, and allow anyone to enroll in their program.

-- **Life and Death**: Citizens have the right to live without fear of sudden or unreasonable death.
-Citizens have the right to assisted suicide provided they are mentally capable to choose so.
+- **Life and Death**: Citizens shall have the right to live without fear of sudden or unreasonable death.
+Citizens shall have the right to assisted suicide provided they are mentally capable to choose so.

   If one chooses to have assisted suicide either in their will or are mentally sound to choose it themselves, they should have the right to do so.